square/square-python-sdk/doc/models/list-team-member-wages-response.md

 # List Team Member Wages Response

 The response to a request for a set of `TeamMemberWage` objects.
-The response contains a set of `TeamMemberWage` objects.
+Contains a set of `TeamMemberWage`.

 ## Structure